 Holding a grudge always starts by getting hurt, by being a victim.
-While we all get hurt at some point in our lives, not everybody holds a grudge.
+While we all get harmed at some point in our lives, not everybody holds a grudge.
 But if we do, there are serious consequences.
 The analysis of the full data of the Blessing Blocker test shows us how they impact our lives.

 The Blessing Blocker Test